Gradient-based search of quantum phases: discovering unconventional fractional Chern insulators: Discussions

 \section{Discussions}

 In this work, we have introduced a general, gradient‐based framework for the targeted discovery of quantum phases of matter.
 By defining a target-phase loss function $\mathcal{L}$ in parameter space that directly encodes the physical signatures of the desired phase, we transform the phase‐search problem into a tractable optimization task.
-We have provided one example of such a loss function by focusing on phases with topological order and encoding the spectral properties of the phase in $\mathcal{L}$, such as ground-state degeneracy and spectral flow.
+We have provided one example of such a loss function by focusing on phases with topological order and encoding spectral properties of the phase in $\mathcal{L}$, such as ground-state degeneracy and spectral flow.
 Applying this method to spinless fermions on the kagome lattice, we have demonstrated for the first time the existence of non-ideal Abelian FCIs whose single‐particle quantum geometry challenges the expectation of LL physics mimicry, as well as non-Abelian FCIs stabilized purely by finite-range two-body interactions.
+Furthermore, in the SM we have shown that FCIs can have quantum geometry violating LL-based expectations by almost an order of magnitude.
 These findings are corroborated by extensive ED calculations, including large-size spectrum, adiabatic flux insertion, and entanglement spectroscopy.
-While these two examples illustrate the power of the approach, the framework itself is far more general and provides a systematic route to discovering many other phases.
+While these two examples illustrate the power of the approach, the framework itself is far more general and provides a systematic route to targeting many other phases.

 Looking ahead, a deeper theoretical understanding of the origin and stability of such FCIs remains a pressing challenge.
 It will be crucial to establish in what aspects these states are distinct from their ideal and multi-body counterparts, and under what circumstances such states can appear.
 Beyond FCIs, the flexibility of our optimization method makes it applicable to a broad array of strongly correlated phases, particularly those involving fractionalization.
-Finally, while we have focused on ED, the exponential computational cost motivates extensions of our approach to other many‐body techniques, including density matrix renormalization group~\cite{white_density_1992}, Hartree–Fock, and Monte Carlo-based methods~\cite{ceperley_qmc_1986, carleo_nnvmc_2017}.
+Finally, while we have briefly discussed extensions of our method to auxiliary-field quantum Monte Carlo in the SM, the exponential computational cost of ED motivates explorations of our approach in conjunction with other many‐body techniques, including density matrix renormalization group~\cite{white_density_1992}, Hartree–Fock, and Monte Carlo-based methods~\cite{ceperley_qmc_1986, carleo_nnvmc_2017}.